Erlkoenigs/computercraft/README.md

 The starting position is the middle of the area it will mine.

-The center block is excluded from the radius, the diameter is 2*r+1: _r = 2_ will mine a 5x5 area.
+The center block is excluded from the radius, therefore the diameter is 2*r+1, meaning _r = 2_ will mine a 5x5 area.

 Can be used to level an area to a certain depth.